-"1" Activated Searches for any ancillary relays in the activated state, whether or not they are isolated or mapped to the MAF.
-"2" Isolates Searches for any relays that are isolated, whether or not they are mapped to the MAF.
-"3" Faults Searches for supervision faults, whether or not they are isolated or mapped to the MAF.
-"4" Status Prompts for a relay number and displays the status of that relay as described in the previous section.
+"1" Searches for any ancillary relays in the activated state, whether or Activated not they are isolated or mapped to the MAF.
+"2" Searches for any relays that are isolated, whether or not they are Isolated mapped to the MAF.
+"3" Searches for supervision faults, whether or not they are isolated or Faults mapped to the MAF.
+"4" Status -Prompts for a relay number and displays the status of that relay as described in the previous section.

-When an option has been selected, the RDU searches for a relay starting from the first ancillary relay and ending at the last (ie. the bells relay), to find a relay that meets the specified criteria.
+When an option has been selected, the RDU searches for a relay that meets the specified criteria.
 If a relay is found that meets the specified criteria, the LCD display reverts to a status display for that relay.
 When the "NEXT" or "PREV" key is pressed, the search continues for the next or previous relay respectively, that meets the original search criteria.